Mascots, Myths, Monuments and Memory

 Oprah Winfrey Theater | National Museum of African American History and Culture

-In light of events such as the demonstrations at Charlottesville, the controversy over the name of the Washington, DC football team and the debate over the fate of Confederate statues, the Smithsonian has organized a national symposium that explores the politics of memory and the conflicting interpretations of America’s past.
-The symposium, Mascots, Myths, Monuments and Memory, will examine the history and contested memory of racialized mascots, Civil War monuments, and other public memorials.
+In light of events such as the demonstrations at Charlottesville, Virginia, the controversy over the name of the Washington, D.C., football team and the debate over the fate of Confederate statues, the Smithsonian has organized a national symposium that explores the politics of memory and the conflicting interpretations of America’s past.
+The program, “ Mascots, Myths, Monuments and Memory, ” will examine the history and contested memory of racialized mascots, Civil War monuments and other public memorials.

-Hosted by the National Museum of the American Indian and the National Museum of African American History and Culture, the symposium will bring together scholars, activists, elected officials, artists, and other stakeholders, such as Ibram X. Kendi, Bree Newsome, and the Honorable Mitchell J. Landrieu, Mayor of New Orleans, to examine the social and psychological impacts on affected communities in the United States and around the world.
+Hosted by the National Museum of the American Indian and the National Museum of African American History and Culture, the symposium will bring together scholars, activists, elected officials, artists and other stakeholders.
+Speakers, including Ibram X. Kendi, Bree Newsome and the Honorable Mitchell J. Landrieu, Mayor of New Orleans, will examine the social and psychological impacts on affected communities in the United States and around the world.

 Why were racist mascots selected to represent American sports teams?
 Who is invested in holding on to them?
 How are communities recognized or misrecognized historically?
 Who stands to gain from the misrecognition of others?